IceFireLabs/WarmStorageChain/README.md

 ## VI.
 Benefits

-- **Reduced Latency**: By maintaining frequently accessed data in a warm state, WarmStorageChain significantly reduces data retrieval times.
+- **Reduced Latency**: By maintaining frequently accessed data in an optimal state, WarmStorageChain significantly reduces data retrieval times.
 - **Enhanced Interoperability**: Uses the ABCI protocol to interact seamlessly with Filecoin and other blockchain networks.

 ## VII.
 How It's Made